How to make a starter

 Day 3

-Add 30g flour + 30g water, stir well, scraping down the sides of the bowl to mix it all in, loosely cover the bowl and leave on the counter, as before.
+Add 30g flour + 30g water, stir well, scraping down the sides of the bowl to mix it all in, loosely cover and leave on the counter, as before.

-Around this time it will look really bubbly; this is the good bacteria at work, don’t be fooled that it is ready to use!
-The bubbles may even subside over the next few days but then they’ll return and stay.
+Around this time it will look really bubbly; this is the good bacteria at work, do not be fooled that it is ready to use!
+The bubbles may even subside over the next few days but then they will return and stay.

 Add 30g flour + 30g water, stir well, scrape down the sides of the bowl, loosely cover the bowl and leave on the counter, as above.

-Your starter will be smelling vinegary, that’s all normal, it’s the fermenting process happening.
+Your starter may be smelling vinegary, that is all normal, it is the fermenting process happening.

 Day 5